iraqooh/studentms_API/README.md

 ## Introduction

 This is a student management system built using Express.js, MySQL, and XAMPP.
-The system allows you to create, read, update, and delete (CRUD) student records, as well as manage their financial information.
+The system allows you to create, read, update, and delete (CRUD) student records, financial information, library book rentals, courses, their instructors as well as manage the student prefecture.

 ## Technologies Used

 - Express.js (Node.js framework)
-- XAMPP (Apache and MySQL stack)
+- XAMPP or WAMPP (Apache and MySQL stack)
 - Sequelize (ORM for database interactions)
 - Joi (validation library)

 ## Installation

-1. [Clone](https://github.com/iraqooh/studentms_API.git){:target="_blank"} the repository: `git clone https://github.com/iraqooh/studentms_API.git`
+1. [Clone](https://github.com/iraqooh/studentms_API.git) the repository: `git clone https://github.com/iraqooh/studentms_API.git`
 2. Install dependencies: npm install
 3. Update the database credentials in config/db.js and create a MySQL database with the specified name.
+4. Launch XAMPP or WAMPP and start the Apache and MySQL database servers.
-4. Start the server: ```npm start```
+5. Open the project folder in VS Code and start the Express server: ```npm start```
-5. Access the API endpoints using a tool like Postman, Insomnia, VS Code's Thunder Client or cURL.
+6. Access the API endpoints using a tool like Postman, Insomnia, cURL or VS Code's Thunder Client extension.

 ## API Endpoints